KxSystems/docs-v1/docs/language/syntax.md

 `ibm
 ```

-There is no string datatype; the closest equivalents are symbols and lists of characters.
+!!! note "Strings"
+    There is no _string_ datatype.
+The nearest equivalent to a string is a symbol or a char list.
+A reference to a _string_ should be understood as referring to a char list.

 The `$` operator [casts](datatypes/#casting) between datatypes.
 Filepaths are a special form of symbol.
 ```q
 q)count read0 `:path/to/myfile.txt  / count lines in myfile.txt
 ```